adityasinnghh/url-shorten/README.md

 ---

 ## 📜 License

-This project is licensed under the MIT License.
+This project is **not open source**.
+All rights reserved © 2025 Aditya Singh.

 ---